Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/intro.md

 ## Why Monaco?

-Monaco’s self-service model enables development teams to set up monitoring and observability easily and efficiently, even for large scale applications.
+Monaco’s self-service model enables development teams to set up monitoring and observability easily and efficiently, even for large-scale applications.
 It eliminates the need for building custom monitoring solutions and reduces the manual work for monitoring teams.

 The Monitoring as Code (MAC) approach enables you to manage your Dynatrace environment monitoring tasks through configuration files instead of a graphical user interface.
 Configuration files allow you to create, update, and manage your monitoring configurations safely, consistently, and repetitively.
 They can be reused, versioned, and shared within your team.

 ## How does it work?

 Developers define a monitoring configuration file that is checked into version control alongside the application’s source code.
 With the next commit or pull request, the code gets built and deployed, automatically creating monitoring dashboards and alerting notifications.

 <img
   src={require('./monaco-pipeline.jpg').default}